sceriff0/gCompress/README.md

 ### If m is specified a file merge.txt will be generated that contains info on the merged nodes.

-### Two example files: example1.py and example2.py are provided which just need to be run.
+### Three example files: example1.py, example2.py and example3.py are provided which just need to be run.

 ### They will apply the same functions as the gCompress script but with fixed parameters and graph.